MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.11-Solicitation-Provisions-Contract-Clauses/section-225.1101.md

 (ii) Use the alternate II clause in solicitations and contracts that do not include the clause at 252.225-7024, Requirement for Products or Services from Afghanistan, when the acquisition is of end products in support of operations in Afghanistan.

+(iii) Use the alternate III clause in lieu of the basic clause in solicitations and contracts that are not of end products in support of operations in Afghanistan or that include the clause at 252.225-7024, Requirement for Products or Services from Afghanistan, when an alternate domestic content threshold will apply to the entire period of performance as approved by the senior procurement executive (see 225.101(d)).

+(iv) Use the alternate IV clause in lieu of the alternate II clause in solicitations and contracts that do not include the clause at 252.225-7024, Requirement for Products or Services from Afghanistan, when—

+(A) The acquisition is of end products in support of operations in Afghanistan; and

+(B) An alternate domestic content threshold will apply to the entire period of performance as approved by the senior procurement executive (see 225.101(d)).

-(iii) Do not use the basic or an alternate of the clause if—
+(v) Do not use the basic or an alternate of the clause if—

 (A) Purchase from foreign sources is restricted, unless the contracting officer anticipates a waiver of the restriction; or

 (B) The clause at 252.225-7026, Acquisition Restricted to Products or Services from Afghanistan, is included in the solicitation and contract.

-(iv) The acquisition of eligible and noneligible products under the same contract may result in the application of trade agreements to only some of the items acquired.
+(vi) The acquisition of eligible and noneligible products under the same contract may result in the application of trade agreements to only some of the items acquired.
 In such case, indicate in the Schedule those items covered by the Trade Agreements clause.

 (7) Use the provision at 252.225-7032, Waiver of United Kingdom Levies—Evaluation of Offers, in solicitations if a U.K. firm is expected to—